OpenBMB/MiniCPM-V/README_en.md

 - 💪 **Strong OCR Capability and Others.**
   MiniCPM-V 2.6 can process images with any aspect ratio and up to 1.8 million pixels (e.g., 1344x1344).
 It achieves **state-of-the-art performance on OCRBench, surpassing proprietary models such as GPT-4o, GPT-4V, and Gemini 1.5 Pro**.
-  Based on the the latest [RLAIF-V](https://github.com/RLHF-V/RLAIF-V/) and [VisCPM](https://github.com/OpenBMB/VisCPM) techniques, it features **trustworthy behaviors**, with significantly lower hallucination rates than GPT-4o and GPT-4V on Object HalBench, and supports **multilingual capabilities** on English, Chiense, German, French, Italian, Korean, etc.
+  Based on the the latest [RLAIF-V](https://github.com/RLHF-V/RLAIF-V/) and [VisCPM](https://github.com/OpenBMB/VisCPM) techniques, it features **trustworthy behaviors**, with significantly lower hallucination rates than GPT-4o and GPT-4V on Object HalBench, and supports **multilingual capabilities** on English, Chinese, German, French, Italian, Korean, etc.

 - 🚀 **Superior Efficiency.**